 - Health Research Governance and QA Policy

-If you are looking for the wider university policies (Freedom of Information, Academic Standards) then please visit the ' Policies and Regulations' page.
+If you are looking for the wider university policies (Freedom of Information, Academic Standards, risk management, adverse events) then please visit the ' Policies and Regulations' page.

 The UK Concordat to Support the Career Development of Researchers is an agreement between funders and employers of research staff to improve the employment and support for researchers and research careers in UK higher education.
 It sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.